Sangdo-Han/Sangdo-Han.github.io/docs/fundamentals/programming/rust-programming.md

     println!("{}", x); // compile error because x has no ownership of value }
 ```

 It seems that y and x "shares" the same address, however, it is not.
 As I mentioned first, in dealing with heap memory, rust basically moves the ownership from `x` to `y`.
 As `y` has got ownership of the string value "hello", `x` cannot access the value until it retrieved ownership back or get new value assigned.

-Another option that `x` can
+### 3.3.
+Pointers
+To solve the above ownership problem, we can also use other options : use memory address!

+#### 3.3.1.
+Reference

+The foremost option is that borrow `x`'s value with `reference`.
-stands the original value "hello" is `borrowing`.
-Here are the example that y borrows the value from x, and return back automatically when y is called.
+Here is an example of `borrowing` that y borrows the value from x, and return back automatically when y is called.

 ```rust
 fn main(){